7.1 General Statement

 Work in the creative arts is available both in the curricula of certain departments and on an extracurricular basis.
 Interested students should consult the departmental statements in art, English literature (creative writing), music and dance, and theater.

 With the approval of their faculty advisers and the registrar, students may take a course offered by Bryn Mawr or Haverford College or the University of Pennsylvania without the payment of extra tuition.
 Students are expected to know and abide by the academic regulations of the host institution.
 (This arrangement does not apply to the summer sessions of the University of Pennsylvania and Bryn Mawr College.)
 Final grades from such courses are recorded on the Swarthmore transcript, but these grades are not included in calculating the Swarthmore grade average required for graduation.

-7.14 Student Exchange Programs
+7.14 Domestic Exchange Programs

 7.15 Off-Campus Study